makamekm/ps5-stock-bot/README.md

 ## Environments

-Firstly, you need to create a Telegram bot following to Telegram API rules Secondly, you need to create a DROPBOX KEY to store information about user sessions.
+Firstly, you need to create a Telegram bot following to Telegram API rules.

+Secondly, you need to create a DROPBOX KEY to store information about user sessions.

 Then just provide the collected data to the environment.